sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/docker-compose/google_cloud.md

 docker-compose up -d
 ```

-* Under the **Disks** section, click **Add new disk**  and add a disk (for storing Docker data) with the following settings:
-  * **Type**: SSD Persistent Disk
-  * **Description**: "Disk for storing Docker data for Sourcegraph" (or something similarly descriptive)
-  * **(optional, recommended) Snapshot schedule**: The most straightfoward way of automatically backing Sourcegraph's data is to set up a [snapshot schedule](https://cloud.google.com/compute/docs/disks/scheduled-snapshots) for this disk.
-We strongly recommend that you take the time to do so here.
-  * **Mode**: Read/write
-  * **Deletion rule**: Keep disk
-  * **Size**: `250` GB minimum *(As a rule of thumb, Sourcegraph needs at least as much space as all your repositories combined take up.
-Allocating as much disk space as you can upfront helps you avoid [resizing this disk](https://cloud.google.com/compute/docs/disks/add-persistent-disk#resize_pd) later on.)*

-* Create your VM, then navigate to its public IP address.
-* If you have configured a DNS entry for the IP, configure `externalURL` to reflect that.
+## Deploy

+1. Click **CREATE** to create your VM with Sourcegraph installed
+2. Navigate to the public IP address assigned to your instance to visit your newly created Sourcegraph instance

-* You may have to wait a minute or two for the instance to finish initializing before Sourcegraph becomes accessible.
+It may take a few minutes for the instance to finish initializing before Sourcegraph becomes accessible.

 You can monitor the status by SSHing into the instance and running the following diagnostic commands:

 ```bash
 # Follow the status of the user data script you provided earlier